MicrosoftDocs/win32/desktop-src/WmiSdk/querying-the-status-of-optional-features.md

 ---
-Description: 'In Windows 7, WMI implemented the Win32\_OptionalFeature class.
-This class retrieves the status of the optional features that are present on a computer.'
+Description: In Windows 7, WMI implemented the Win32\_OptionalFeature class.
+This class retrieves the status of the optional features that are present on a computer.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: 'd756b0c0-b9f4-4b71-9f07-963a0dd5e585'
+ms.assetid: d756b0c0-b9f4-4b71-9f07-963a0dd5e585
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'windows-management-instrumentation'
+ms.technology: windows-management-instrumentation
 ms.tgt_platform: multiple
-title: Querying the Status of Optional Features
+title: Querying the Status of Optional Features ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
 ---

 # Querying the Status of Optional Features